GER1065 : Level A (HE Entry Level) German I

-In consonance with the overall aims of the degrees offered in the SML, this module will:
+In consonance with the overall aims of the degree offered in SML this module will:

-1. focus on developing students' written communicative competence in the foreign language (including fluency, grammatical and lexical accuracy and range)
+- Focus on developing the students' communicative competence in the foreign language (including fluency, grammar and lexical accuracy, range and pronunciation);

-3. facilitate students' ability to establish and maintain effective social and working relations with speakers of the foreign language in written and spoken output.
+- Facilitate students' ability to establish and maintain effective social and working relations with speakers of the foreign language in written and spoken output.

 Outline Of Syllabus

 Themes and communication skills addressed in the language classes include:

 1. Talking (including listening) and writing about yourself (personal information, likes and dislikes etc).

 2. Socializing (including both speaking and listening): making appointments, making/ accepting/ declining invitations.

 3. Talking (including listening) and writing about other people: family relationships etc.